-The following outlines the procedures in place to monitor pupils on the SEND record:
+The following outlines the procedures in place to monitor pupils on the SEND record :

-- All pupils identified as having SEND have a specific SEND Profile / plan or one page profile which is drawn up in conjunction with staff, parents and pupils.
-These detail their specific special educational needs, their strengths, strategies which can be used to support them in the classroom and desired outcomes.
+- All pupils identified as having SEND have a specific one page profile which is drawn up in conjunction with staff, parents and pupils.
+These detail the qualities that other people like and admire about them, what makes them happy and how they can be supported. - Those children who require further support and funding through TOP-Up or an EHCP will have a SEN Profile that details their specific special educational needs, their strengths, strategies which can be used to support them in the classroom and desired outcomes.
 It is the class teacher's responsibility to maintain and update the plan with the guidance of the SENDCO. - Parents of pupils with SEND are invited for regular meetings to discuss their child's progress towards agreed outcomes and review the SEND Profile plan.
-This is timetabled to coincide with school parents' evenings.
 The review will assess the effectiveness of the support and interventions and feedback into the analysis of the pupil's needs.
 The support will be revised in light of the pupil's progress and development. - Pupils who are on the SEND record or first concern have their progress and attainment monitored 3 times a year by the SENDCO. - Parental permission will always be sought before any other professional advice or opinions are sought.